Showing posts with label The Heroine of a Revolutionary Writer (புரட்சி எழுத்தாளரின் கதாநாயகி) by Ku. Alagirisamy. Show all posts

 The Heroine of a revolutionary writer (Puratchi Ezhuthaalarin Kathanayaki) by Ku.
 Alagirisamy.

 This is an English Translation of Puratchi Ezhuthalarin Kathanayaki”, a short story written by Ku.
 Alakirisamy.
-Translated from Tamil by K. Saravanan.
-This is 30th English Translation in Classic Tamil Short stories Series.
+Translated from Tamil by Saravanan Karmegam.

 Ku.
 Alagirisamy

-It might sound light if it was said that Ramanathan had got bored with the city life. in fact, he had got disgusted with it.
-It was the truth.
-It had just been maximum of four years since he came to Chennai.
-The house where he was living at present was his second rented house.
-It was also not right to say that salary he received from his office was inadequate.
+It might sound lighter if it was said that Ramanathan had got bored with the city life.
+To be precise, the truth was he had got disgusted with it.
+It had just been maximum of four years since he settled in Chennai.
+The house where he has been presently living is his second rented house.
+It wasn't exactly right to say that the salary he received was meagre and inadequate.
 Despite having everything, he just hated Chennai city like poison.
 ‘Had those atom bombs, dropped on Hiroshima and Nagasaki, been dropped on this wretched city and made it completely flat, barren, they would have at least changed the capital to some other city.
 Wouldn’t they?
 Even if they didn’t change the capital, at least I would have been happy staying in such a grave yard.
-But it was my destiny that I have to reside in this Chennai.’ –Such was his hatred for Chennai.
-He had poured out his frustration to many of his friends so as to find some solace, keep his agitated mind cool.
-All of them used to look at him, perplexed at his hate speech and fury.
+But it was my destiny that I have to be in this Chennai.’ – A classic hatred for Chennai.
+He was so much frustrated that he would pour it out with his friends in an attempt to find some solace, keep his agitated mind cool.
+They would get perplexed at his hate speech and fury.

-He is not a type of person who usually hates others.
-He used to be friendly with everyone with his smiling face.
+He is not type of a person who usually hates others.
+His had friendly demeanour to get along with everyone.
 A bon viveur.
-A person with this kind of attitude is speaking like this.
-Isn’t he?’ – His friends wondered.
-The reason for all the hatred and bitterness that filled in his head, was rather a petty problem.
-It would be very difficult to believe it, if at all explained.
-It was a city.
-Wasn’t it?
-No one would believe it.
-Would they?
-The upper floor of the house where he lived was the sole reason for all these.
-Whether it holds true or not what the French Novelist Balzac had told somewhere, that the houses in which people live actually make their character, it was completely true in his case.
+A person of that kind now spits out such a hatred.’ – His friends wondered.
+The reason behind his hatred and bitterness that filled in his head, was a petty issue and might look so silly if explained.
+No one would ever consider it a matter of some value in this big city.
+It was the upper floor of the house where he lived was the reason behind all his hatred.
+A critical scrutiny might be needed to what the French Novelist Balzac had said about houses, that, the houses in which people live do actually make their character.
+It was completely true in his case.
 It had been one year since he came to that house.
-Prior to coming to this house, he was struggling in a small house without adequate ventilation and light along with his wife, brother in law and his parents.
+Before that, he had tough time in a small rented house without adequate ventilation and light to stay along with his wife, brother in law and his parents.
 Newly married, he spent his first three years of marriage in that dark dungeon.
-The present house was properly ventilated.
-Sufficient light came inside.
-It was spacious too.
-While taking it on rent, even the words of the house owner were indeed sugar coated.
-So, nothing more he needed.
-He became a tenant.
-That time, he had a baby and his wife was pregnant.
-Only one big discomfort in the upper floor- that, water was the major problem.
+The present house which was properly ventilated, spacious with sufficient light coming in coupled with sugar coated words of the house owner made him believe it was perfect place to stay.
+He came to that house as tenant along with his baby and his pregnant wife.
+Only one major discomfort staying in upper floor was water problem.

-Bringing the water to his residence was almost akin to milking a kicking cow.
-Water had to be drawn through pump.
+Bringing water to his house was almost akin to milking a rogue kicking cow.
+Water had to be drawn through a pump.
 There were five or six families living in the ground floor.
-Everyone would be busy one after the other, that was, from half past four to half past ten in the morning till the water supply was stopped, in drawing water from the pump.
-They could have their bath early in the morning only after a stiff competition with each other.
-In such a situation, how would he get time to ask others to close the pipe for some time?
-Unless the pipe was closed below, it was very sure that the water wouldn’t come up, no matter however much one wrestled with the pump.
-So even for a bucket of water, he had to literally beg the people down, from his floor, to close the pipe.
-Despite having such difficulties, Ramanathan couldn’t feel its gravity during the first three months because of the help extended by his brother in law, Natarajan.
-He had come to the city in search of job, and was staying in his sister’s house temporarily.
-Ramanathan used to leave for his office at half past nine in the morning after having bath, and eating his breakfast in haste.
-From the moment he left, Natarajan would make it sure that he utilised all the possible opportunities to stand by the pump and filled the water whenever it was possible.
-Hence the requirement of water for the house was complete.
-In the evening, the same story of water filling.
-After three months, Natarajan got a job in Salem.
-He left for Salem immediately.
+Everyone would be busy in drawing water from the pump from half past four to half past ten in the morning and never leave till the water supply was stopped.
+They would bathe early in the morning following a stiff competition with one another.
+How would he ask them to close the pipe for some while?
+The water could be pumped up to his floor only when the pipe below was closed.
+If not, no matter however much one wrestled with the pump, not a drop of water could be pumped up.
+Even for a bucket of water, he had to literally beg the people down to close the pipe.
+Despite having such difficulties, Ramanathan couldn’t realise its gravity during his first three months of stay because of the help extended by his brother in law, Natarajan.
+He was in Chennai in search of job, and was staying in his sister’s house temporarily.
+Ramanathan used to leave for his office at half past nine in the morning after a quick bath and a brief breakfast.
+It was Natarajan who would get the buckets filled with water employing all his tricks with people at the pump.
+Morning water woes would thus be over.
+In the evening, the same story would repeat.
+After three months Natarajan left for Salem as he got a job there.

 “Kamala doesn’t want to continue her work here”